-We’re not in the business of scare tactics because chances are that your deck is safe, but we’ve all witnessed news reports of critical injuries, and even deaths, which occur every summer after a deck collapses without warning.
-You’re certainly welcome to search “deck collapse” or “deck accident” to display the regrettable evidence, but trust us – we’ve documented numerous deck accidents waiting to happen.
-During one recent property inspection, our inspector’s first step onto a second-story deck caused the structure to oscillate left and right, as if it has been constructed upon a house of cards.
+Chances are that your deck is safe, but we’ve all witnessed news reports of critical injuries, which occur every summer after a deck collapses without warning.
+You’re certainly welcome to search “deck collapse” or “deck accident” to see for yourself, but trust us – we’ve documented numerous deck accidents waiting to happen.
+During one property inspection, our inspector’s first step onto a second-story deck caused the structure to oscillate left and right, as if it has been constructed upon a house of cards.

 Poker Face – Is Your Deck Bluffing?

 Like your home’s foundation, your deck framing should be level and secure.
-Check the ledger board to ensure that it remains tight against the house, lag or carriage bolts properly connect the ledger board to the home, and that no deterioration is present.
-Decks joists should be evenly spaced and deck posts should be level and centered and secure in concrete footings.
-The International Code Council (www.iccsafe.org), dedicated to developing model codes and standards used in the design, build and compliance process to construct safe, sustainable, affordable and resilient structures, suggests examining the following when inspecting decks, balconies, or porches:
+Check the ledger board to ensure that it remains tight against the house, lag, or carriage bolts properly connect the ledger board to the home, and that no deterioration is present.
+Decks joists should be evenly spaced and deck posts should be level, centered, and secure in concrete footings.
+The International Code Council (www.iccsafe.org) is dedicated to developing model codes and standards used in the design, build, and compliance process to construct safe, sustainable, affordable, and resilient structures.
+The ICC suggests examining the following when inspecting decks, balconies, or porches:

 - Loose or missing nails, screws, or anchors where the structure is attached to the building